Sziget Festival

 The week-long festival has grown from a relatively low-profile student event in 1993 to become one of the prominent European rock festivals, with about half of all visitors coming from outside Hungary, especially from Western Europe.
 It also has a dedicated "party train" service (with resident DJs) that transports festival-goers from all over Europe.
 The second event (1994), labelled Eurowoodstock, was headlined by performers from the original Woodstock festival.
-By 1997, total attendance surpassed the 250,000 mark, and by 2016 reached the 440,000 mark.
-In 2019 that record was once broken when 565,000 visitors attended the festival.
-Since the mid 2000s, Sziget Festival has been increasingly labelled as a European alternative to the Burning Man festival due to its unique features ("an electronically amplified, warped amusement park that has nothing to do with reality").
+By 1997, total attendance exceeded 250,000, and by 2001 reached 360,000.
+In 2018 that record was broken when 565,000 visitors attended the festival.
+Since the mid-2000s, Sziget Festival has been increasingly labelled as a European alternative to the Burning Man festival due to its unique features ("an electronically amplified, warped amusement park that has nothing to do with reality").

 In 2011, Sziget was ranked one of the 5 best festivals in Europe by The Independent.
 The festival is a two-time winner at the European Festivals Awards in the category Best Major European Festival, in 2011 and 2014.

 In 2002, Sziget branched out to Transylvania when its organisers co-created a new annual festival there titled Félsziget Fesztivál (Romanian: Festivalul Peninsula) that soon became the largest of its kind in Romania.
 In 2007, the organisers co-created Balaton Sound, an electronic music festival held on the southern bank of Lake Balaton that quickly gained popularity.